RockhurstHS/STEAM-Blog/team/gregowsley/index.md

 layout: profile
 person: gregowsley
 ---
-Mr. Greg Owsley is the director of the STEAM (Science, Technology, Engineering, Arts, and Mathematics) initiative at Rockhurst High School, which is injecting cutting-edge learning science into the school culture.
-He also teaches AP Calculus II.
-Formerly, he was the chair of the Mathematics department for six years.
-He earned a BA in Mathematics and a BA in Religious Studies from the University of Rochester as well as a MAT from Webster University.
-He is currently working on a MS in Educational Leadership through St. Joseph University.
-Beyond mathematics education, he is passionate about Ignatian education, neuro-education and juggling.
+##Who I am…

+I am passionate about Ignatian Education, Mathematics, Neuro-Education & Learning Science, and Juggling.
+A member of the great class of 2000, I started teaching summer school mathematics when I was 19 and am now entering my eleventh year as a full-time Ignatian educator.
+Before taking the position of Rockhurst STEAM director, I was the chair of the Mathematics department for six years.
+I’ve taught nearly every course in the Rockhurst curriculum, but spent most of my time teaching AP Calculus I and II.

+Beyond the classroom I spent four years as a freshmen basketball coach, ten years as a chess team coach (including four state titles) and eleven years as the juggling club moderator.
+Additionally, I direct one Kairos retreat each year.

+##My academic philosophy…

+##My dream classroom…